Ant-C-tech/kottans-frontend/README.md

 </p>
 </details>

+I liked this course because it gave me more confidence in my work with IDE terminal.
+One more thing - practical part was not difficult, so I liked it.
+It is very pleasant when you do something correct.

 ##### HTTP: A protocol that every web developer should understand (Part 1)

 Reading this article improved my knowledge about HTTP one more time.
 Earlier I did not notice some details or just did not understand them properly.
 But still I have some difficulties with understanding of practical using these data.
 Until now I did not made any requests just "fetch" in my "Friends App".
 I hope next practices give me more material for comprehending and studying and I will catch the purpose of such articles.
 At the moment for me it is a bit abstraction knowledge.